andvarfolomeev/obsidian/README.md

 Obsidian for Neovim (WIP)
 =============

-I often use Obsidian to take daily notes and maintain my own knowledge base.
+I often use Obsidian to take daily notes and maintain my knowledge base.
 This plugin allows you to use the basic functionality to work with Obsidian vaults.

+# Features

+- Opening vault
+- Creating new notes
+- Creating/Opening daily notes
+- Selecting and inserting templates to buffer with support placeholders like: ``{{title}}``, ``{{date}}``, ``{time}}``
+- Searching notes with Telescope integration
+- Searching backlinks of the current note

 # Configuration example with lazy.nvim